agl/jbig2enc/README.md

 ## Usage

 _Note_: Windows Command Prompt does not support wildcard expansion, so `*.jpg` will not work.
-You'll need to manually expand the file names yourself.
+You'll need to manually expand the file names yourself or you need to use the latest git code and [MSVC build](https://learn.microsoft.com/en-us/cpp/c-language/expanding-wildcard-arguments).

 See the `jbig2enc.h` header for the high level API, or the `jbig2` program for an example of usage: